How Flowers Can Improve Our Mental Health ft. The Flower Shops *

 Give flowers as gifts

 Gift-giving is a such simple gesture but can easily brighten someone’s day, or even make their week.
-The recipent may feel emotions such as surprise, gratitude and genuine happiness, and will know that they are loved and cared for.
+The recipent may feel surprise, gratitude, and genuine happiness, and also know that they are loved and cared for.
 Which is enough to make the giver feel good about themselves too.

 Get back to nature

 Whether it’s a walk in your local park, visiting an arboretum or national trust site, or simply sitting out in your garden, it doesn’t matter.
 What matters is getting outside in the fresh air.
-Another great option would be to try forest bathing, which is known to be both calming and a great mood booster.
+My favourite way to spend time outdoors is a long walk followed by a picnic.
+But another great option would be to try forest bathing, which is known to be both calming and a great mood booster.
+I’ve spent a few afternoon’s sitting in my local park and it just feels so relaxing.

 Try flower arranging